WoWAnalyzer/WoWAnalyzer/README.md

  * Add support for BotLB (a lot of work)
  * URL routing (this is probably most handy) - wait but how would I do API keys? probably have to add a prompt.
 Sounds like a lot of work for something that doesn't really improve the tool that much
  * Mobile support (lol people using these kind of tools on smartphones - what happened to these kids?!)
+ * Show Rule of Law uptime & mastery effectiveness contribution
+ * Check other stuff too to just make this a general Holy Paladin log analyzer.
+E.g. too many LOTM casts, too much direct healing tanks, not using spells on cooldown, not using cooldowns on cooldown.
+All pretty easy to analyze

 I no longer have any plans to remove the need for an API key.
 I wanted to make a proxy to prevent abuse of my API key but with a proxy they could still abuse my API key by abusing my proxy which would be double bad.
 I could just hardcode my API key and reset when someone starts